Do I actually need social media?

 They follow well-researched marketing strategies that help get their book to the ideal audience.
 Having a well-written book is important, but a book’s success is also dependent on making sure the right people are reading it.

-First, identify your genre and target audience.
+Identify your genre and target audience

 An important pillar to being a great writer is also being a reader.
 If you want to write thriller books, but never read that genre, how will you know what your fanbase is interested in reading?
 How will you know what book is missing from the millions?
 It is important to know the nuances of your genre, as well as the other authors who write what you write.